dangkh/dangkh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, my name is Kieu Hai Dang.
-This is my personal webpage"
+title: "Hi, DangKH is here.
+This is my personal webpage :D"
 author_profile: true
 redirect_from:
   - /about/